 - Heat the ghee in a small pan, and when hot, add the remaining 50g of mushrooms.
 Fry gently until the mushrooms are softened.
 Remove from heat and set aside.

 - Use a fork to mix the rice and loosen it carefully.
-Make sure not to break the rice grains.
-Transfer to serving dish, add the ghee fried mushrooms over the top and serve.
+Make sure not to break the rice grains or mushrooms.
+Transfer to a serving dish, garnish with the ghee-fried mushrooms and serve.

 - To clean the mushrooms, wipe them with a damp cloth.
 Do not wash or soak the mushrooms.